Sep9

 Teaches how the Lord often tests us to see if we will surrender anything He asks of us.
 If you can’t surrender everything Jesus asks of you then He’s not Lord.
 And if He’s not Lord, He4’s not your Savior.

 Teaches how there’s no cookie-cutter approach to evangelism, each person is going to be different.
-Each individual’s journey to faith is unique.
-Jesus, in His infinite wisdom, addresses our personal struggles, fears, and desires in a way that speaks directly to our hearts.
-This personalized approach underscores the importance of understanding and empathizing with others, rather than imposing a one-size-fits-all method.
+Jesus addresses the man’s personal struggles and desires in a way that speaks directly to his heart.

 Teaches how following is Jesus is not only exclusive, following Jesus is costly.
 It demands everything.